Survivors who contact us raise many important questions. Here we offer some answers and perspectives.

 NAPAC knows from experience that support groups can transform lives.
 We will continue to offer support groups whenever funding permits, but please also review The Survivors Trust website to find other organisations running groups in your area.

-Some survivors have also found it useful to join peer-to-peer support groups such as CODA, Al-Anon or ACOA – all of which address the impacts of having grown up around people who were abusive, neglectful or otherwise unable to support a child.
+Some survivors have also found it useful to join peer-to-peer support groups such as CoDA, Al-Anon, or ACA or seek support Nacoa – all of which address the impacts of having grown up around people who were abusive, neglectful or otherwise unable to support a child.

 How can I overcome my fear of medical examinations?